pro-cms/voyager/docs/formfields/introduction.md

 Here you select which column this formfield consumes.
 This can be table columns, accessor, relationship properties or relationship methods.
 Please be aware that (most of the time) the column is necessary.
-When saving the BREAD with a formfield that does not have a column assigned, a warning will be thrown.
+When saving the BREAD with a formfield that does not have a column assigned, a warning will be shown.

 ### Translatable

 If you want your data to be translatable, check this box.
-Please note that some formfields, like the relationship formfield, can not be translated.
+Please note that some formfields, like the relationship formfield, can not be translated.In this case the checkbox is not shown.
+Read more about multilanguage [here](../bread/multilanguage.md)

 ### Title

-The title shown at the top of the formfield.
+The title shown above the formfield.
 This field is translatable.

 ### Description